bpodchezertsev/MOD/FlyingTractorPresentation.md

 ## Thrust-vectoring node (TVN)

-Each TVN type is a combination of a different number of motors and different types of rotors or other propulsion systems.Some TVN types are interchangeable, for example, a tractor may have interchangeable wheels or tracks.
+Each TVN type is a combination of a different number of motors and different types of rotors or other propulsion systems.
+Some types of TVN are interchangeable, just like a tractor, you can change the types of wheels or even replace them with tracks.

-This is a list of TVN types (all TVN types without external refs are designed by me):
+Look how many different ЕМТ types there can be (what is not marked as "ref" is developed by me).

 | Type                                                                                                                                                                                          | Reorientation speed                      | Mechanical complexity | Thrust / weight | Estimated Dimensions | Usage proposal                |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------|-----------------------|-----------------|----------------------|-------------------------------|